 - Once your Pumpkin Seeds has been soaked, empty the jar through the sieve and sprinkle with a bit of Extra Virgin Olive oil and salt.
 If you do not want them salty at all, you can wash them with cold water once again and dry accordingly.
 Dry the remaining moisture with the paper towel.

-- Soaking General rule – 100g of pepitas – 1 TBsp of salt.
+- General rule - 100 grams of pepitas equals 1 Tablespoon of salt.

 If you are still looking for some Low Carb products, visit our recommended site on Amazon, which we participate in as affiliates.
 Just click on the image below and all will be revealed.